-- (i) prepare annually a Treasury Management Policy Statement covering all aspects of treasury management for consideration by the Policy and Finance Committee and recommendation to Full Council - (ii) prepare annually a Treasury Management Strategy setting out the Council's strategy for consideration and approval by the Policy and Finance Committee and recommendation to Full Council. - (iii) prepare annually an Investment Strategy for consideration and approval by the Policy and Finance Committee and recommendation to Full Council. - (iv) recommend to Full Council before the commencement of each financial year a range of Prudential Indicators, including borrowing limits, to be set for that financial year in accordance with statute and the CIPFA Prudential Code. - (v) provide regular treasury management monitoring reports to Policy and Finance Committee - (vi) arrange the borrowing and investments of the authority in such a manner as to comply with the CIPFA Code of Practice on Treasury Management and the authority's Treasury Management Policy Statement and its annual Strategy
+- (i) prepare annually a Treasury Management Policy Statement covering all aspects of treasury management for consideration by the Policy and Finance Committee and recommendation to Full Council - (ii) prepare annually a Treasury Management Strategy setting out the Council's strategy for consideration and approval by the Policy and Finance Committee and recommendation to Full Council. - (iii) prepare annually an Investment Strategy for consideration and approval by the Policy and Finance Committee and recommendation to Full Council. - (iv) prepare annually (2018/19 onwards) a Capital Strategy for consideration and approval by the Policy and Finance Committee and Full Council. - (v) recommend to Full Council before the commencement of each financial year a range of Prudential Indicators, including borrowing limits, to be set for that financial year in accordance with statute and the CIPFA Prudential Code. - (vi) provide regular treasury management monitoring reports to Policy and Finance Committee - (vii) arrange the borrowing and investments of the authority in such a manner as to comply with the CIPFA Code of Practice on Treasury Management and the authority's Treasury Management Policy Statement and its annual Strategy

-(vii) make all investments, borrowings and other financing transactions only in the name of the authority or in the name of nominees approved by Full Council.
+(viii) make all investments, borrowings and other financing transactions only in the name of the authority or in the name of nominees approved by Full Council.